Braniff Airways Flight 542: Accident

-At 11:09 p.m., the aircraft broke apart in flight and exploded.
-Witnesses on the ground described seeing a blindingly bright flash in the sky, followed by a loud clap of thunder and flaming objects falling from the sky for a few seconds before the flames went out.
-One person described a series of explosions, sounding like "boom, boom, boom", and others on the ground thought the sound was a sonic boom from supersonic jets flying overhead from James Connally Air Force Base.
-An Air Force pilot said he thought it was an atomic bomb going off.
-People from as far away as 100 mi saw the explosion in the sky.
+At 11:09 p.m., the aircraft broke apart in flight, producing flashes and fire seen by witnesses on the ground.
+Witnesses described seeing a blinding flash in the sky, followed by a loud clap of thunder and flaming objects falling for several seconds before the flames disappeared.
+One witness described hearing a series of explosions, sounding like "boom, boom, boom," while others believed the noise was a sonic boom caused by supersonic aircraft from nearby James Connally Air Force Base.
+An Air Force pilot said he initially thought the sound was that of an atomic bomb exploding.
+People as far as 100 mi away reported seeing the explosion.

-Debris and bodies started raining down on the ground over the next five minutes.
-The wreckage fell over an area 2+1/2 mi long by 1 mi wide.
-The nose and the tail section landed within 100 yd of each other, and only 150 yd from a farm house.
-The occupants of the farm house described the noise as "like a bulldozer falling out of the sky".
-Since there was no telephone on the property, one of the residents of the house drove toward the nearby town of Buffalo to notify the authorities.
-He encountered a Texas Highway Patrol officer in Buffalo, who had already been awakened by the noise.
-The officer contacted the Texas Department of Public Safety's regional office in Waco and told them that an aircraft had crashed, and headed to the farm.
-Eight men and five ambulances arrived at the scene by 1:00 a.m., and more arrived in the next hour.
+Over the next five minutes, debris and bodies fell from the sky.
+The wreckage was scattered across an area approximately 2+1/2 mi long and 1 mi wide.
+The nose and the tail section came to rest within 100 yd of each other and only 150 yd from a farmhouse, whose occupants described the noise as "like a bulldozer falling out of the sky".
+Because the farmhouse did not have a telephone, one of the residents drove to the nearby town of Buffalo to notify authorities.
+There, he encountered a Texas Highway Patrol officer who had already been awakened by the noise.
+The officer called the regional office of the Texas Department of Public Safety in Waco to report that an aircraft had crashed before proceeding to the farm.
+By 1:00 a.m., eight men and five ambulances had arrived at the scene, and additional personnel arrived during the following hour.

-The crash of the Electra was the fifth accident with fatalities in Braniff's 31-year history, and the first accident without any survivors.
-The airline had one of the best safety records in the airline industry, having received annual awards for safe operation from the National Safety Council.
-The accident was the second crash involving the Lockheed Electra, which had begun commercial flights at the end of 1958.
+The crash was the fifth fatal accident in Braniff's 31-year history and the first in which there were no survivors.
+The airline had one of the strongest safety records in the industry, and had received annual safe-operation awards from the National Safety Council.
+The accident was the second fatal crash involving the Lockheed Electra, which had entered commercial service less than a year earlier.